How to Iterate HashMap in Java Example

 }

-// Removing last entry returned by Iterator
+// Removing the last entry returned by Iterator

 System.out.println("Entries of HashMap after removing: " +hmap.entrySet());